Critical Bits

 |

 BracingI experimented with forward and centered X-bracing quite a bit early on.
 I've dialed in the tone bars quite a bit more in the past few years.
 That's what I'll be sticking with from here on.
 Still changing shapes, and experimenting with voicing.
-Having fun with it, and learning quite a bit!
+Having fun with it, and learning all the time!

 |